Skip to Content

 What Time Does Park Hopping Start?

-Guests can start park hopping at 2:00 pm each day and can continue until closing time.
-That means anytime after 2:00 pm, guests are free to change parks.
+Currently until January 9th, 2024, guests can start park hopping at 2:00 pm each day and can continue until closing time.
+That means anytime after 2:00 pm, guests are free to change parks, but before 2:00 pm they are limited to the first park that day.

 Before You Go